travjbarnes/graphql-backend/README.md

 ### Steps

 - `cp example.env .env`.
+  - `NODE_ENV` is the node environment (e.g. `dev`, `production`, etc.).
+It's also the [stage](https://www.prisma.io/forum/t/what-is-the-purpose-of-prisma-service-and-stage-in-the-prisma-yml/4699) on the Prisma server.
   - `ENGINE_API_KEY` is the API key for [Apollo Engine](https://engine.apollographql.com).
 Don't worry if you don't have this API key; you don't need it.
 Apollo Engine gives us statistics on production server performance but you don't need it for development.
   - `PORT` is the port that exposes the public API.
   - `PRISMA_ENDPOINT` is where the Prisma server lives.
-It's a URL of the format `http://domain:port/service/stage`.
-The `service` is the name of the service and `stage` is e.g. `dev`, `staging`, `production` or such.
-If you're running Prisma locally with docker, this should be `http://localhost:4466/wobbly-backend/dev`.
+It's a URL of the format `http://domain:port/service`.
+The `service` is the name of the service.
+If you're running Prisma locally with docker, this should be `http://localhost:4466/wobbly`. **Make sure it does not end in a slash.**
   - `PRISMA_SECRET` should be a long, secret string for authenticating against Prisma when using the GraphQL playground in the browser.
   - `PRISMA_MANAGEMENT_API_SECRET`
   - `DB_USER` and `DB_PASSWORD` are the credentials to connect to the Postgres database.